-Electric Mountain Access Statement
+Electric Mountain Temporary Building Access Statement

-The second stop is at the "Viewing Gallery".
-There is a ramp with a slight upwards gradient with a handrail when getting off the bus.
-The remainder is level flooring.
-There are exhibition panels on the walls.
-Chairs are provided for a short film.
-The bus is re-entered at the same point.
+The final stop involves returning to the tour bus and driving ¼ of a mile to the underground Viewing Gallery.
+There is a ramp with a slight upwards gradient with a handrail.
+The floor is level flooring.
+The tour bus is re-entered at the same point.

 There is a local bus service and local taxi phone numbers are available from the reception desk.
 The nearest mainline railway station is 15 minutes away by car or 30 minutes bus ride, located in Bangor.